 In summary, the proposed rootless dikes are not expected to result in a loss of aquatic habitat due to sedimentation and conversion to terrestrial habitat.
 These structures are expected to increase bathymetric, flow, and sediment diversity in the immediate vicinity of the structures.
-Fish response to these changes in habitat is difficult to predict quantitatively, but, based on prior studies, fish use of the area may increase after construction related disturbance ends.
+Fish response to these changes in habitat is difficult to predict quantitatively, but, based on prior studies, the habitat requirements of the fish community will continue to be met in the project area..

 Bendway Weir Effects - Bendway weirs are designed to reduce dredging requirements in river bends by controlling point bar development (Davinroy 1990).
-They consist of a series of low-level submerged dikes (top elevation 351 NAVD88) constructed around the outer edge of a river bend.
+They consist of a series of low-level submerged dikes (top elevation 15 feet below the low water reference plane) constructed around the outer edge of a river bend.
 Each bendway weir is angled 30 degrees upstream of perpendicular to divert flow, in progression, toward the inner bank.
 The result is hydraulically controlled point bar development, reduced erosion of the outside bank, and a wider and safer navigation channel.